 This dining room benefits from a nice contrast between the imposing dining table and modern chairs.
 Have a look at our pick of the best contemporary dining chairs –most of them will work well as part of a traditional dining room design.

-4. Create an eclectic design with travel influences
+21. Create an exotic design with travel influences

 Want a perfect conversation topic over dinner?
 Travel is not a bad subject to start, especially if your dining room design is a testament to a diversity of cultures and styles.

-6. Brighten up the dining room with a zesty paint shade
+23. Brighten up the room with a zesty paint shade

 Etsy is a great place to start building your collection of ceramics.
-Or, you could take up pottery yourself; see other craft activities you could take up as a hobby in 2019.
+Or, you could take up pottery yourself to create a piece of earthenware that's bespoke to your traditional dining room design.

-8. Make the dining space cosy with printed textiles
+25. Make the dining space cozy with printed textiles

-Want a cosy, lived-in look in your dining space?
-Printed, loosely co-ordinated fabrics should be on your radar: from colourful curtains to sumptuously upholstered dining chairs, printed textiles are the perfect material for creating a bespoke, vintage look.
+Want a cozy, lived-in look in your dining space?
+Printed, loosely coordinated fabrics should be on your radar: from colorful curtains to sumptuously upholstered dining chairs, printed textiles are the perfect material for creating a bespoke, vintage look.

 This dining room has been designed with fabrics by Vanessa Arbuthnott.

-The right window treatments will add style and drama to your dining room, especially if you have a gorgeous, large window you'd like to draw attention to.
+The right window treatment ideas will add style and drama to your dining room, especially if you have a gorgeous, large window you'd like to draw attention to.
 And for a really grand look, nothing beats shutters.

-Traditional doesn't have to mean colourful and ornate.
+Traditional dining room ideas don't have to be colorful and ornate.
 You can keep the design neutral and fuss-free, but be sure to invest in a quality dining set, which is the heart of any dining room, traditional or otherwise.
 Solid wood dining furniture is best for traditional schemes.
-We're ready to help with our guide to the best traditional dining tables.
+Personally, we'd start off by looking at the best traditional dining tables.

-12. Embrace romantic excess with a pink colour scheme
+30. Embrace romantic excess with a pink color scheme

-Want to make a real design statement with your dining room colour scheme?
-Choose a less expected, vibrant colour for your walls that will instantly personalise the space.
-Try a colour that's usually used in a different type of room (say, a bedroom) for maximum effect, and complement it with neutral but ornate furniture.
+Want to make a real design statement with your dining room color scheme?
+Choose a less expected, vibrant color for your walls that will instantly personalize the space.
+Try a color that's usually used in a different type of room (say, a bedroom paint idea) for maximum effect, and complement it with neutral but ornate furniture.

 For a similar romantic pink shade try Rangwali from Farrow & Ball.

-13. Go boho with lots of shelves, lights, and decorations
+31. Go boho with lots of shelves and decorations

 If you want a more relaxed, Bohemian take on traditional dining room style, we have some good news for you: you can forget about the current de-cluttering craze and put your knick-knacks on display instead.
 A few pictures on the walls, that lamp you picked up in an antiques shop, and a plant garland – hey presto, a dining room that looks lived-in and charmingly idiosyncratic.